MerginMaps/mobile/test/manual_test_plan.md

 - [ ] Settings has the correct customisations

 # Identify features
-- [ ] All idenifiable features can be selected (points, lines, polygon)
+- [ ] All identifiable features can be selected (points, lines, polygon)
 - [ ] Correct feature will be highlighted
-- [ ] Correct pop-up will appeard
+- [ ] Correct pop-up will appears
 - [ ] If a layer is editable, user can open the form by pressing the pencil icon

 # Recording